IanLewis42/GravStorm/readme.txt

 TROUBLESHOOTING
 ----------------
 Gravstorm makes a logfile every time it runs.
 This is called 'logfile.txt' and is in the 'gravstorm' directory.
 If gravstorm crashes, or won't start, then have a look in here and see if there's anything helpful.
 If it doesn't make any sense, then feel free to send it to me.
+For network games, a file called 'host.txt' or 'client.txt' will also be produced.
+Likewise, have a look in it, or send it to me.

 KNOWN ISSUES
 ------------